mrooney/travis-ci.github.com/docs/user/gui-and-headless-browsers.md

 [Phantom.js](http://www.phantomjs.org/) is a headless WebKit with JavaScript API.
 It is an optimal solution for fast headless testing, site scraping, pages capture, SVG renderer, network monitoring and many other use cases.

-[CI environment](/docs/user/ci-environment/) provides Phantom.js preinstalled at `/usr/local/bin/phantomjs`. `xvfb` must be running before Phantom.js is started (see the section above).
+[CI environment](/docs/user/ci-environment/) provides Phantom.js preinstalled at `/usr/local/bin/phantomjs`.
+You'll need to use xvfb-run (see the section above).

 ## Examples